catalyst-cloud/catalystcloud-docs/source/getting-started/apis.rst

 https://wiki.openstack.org/wiki/OpenStackClients

 OpenStack has a very rich eco-system and often multiple SDK options for a given language.
-The http://developer.openstack.org/ provides a recommendation for the most stable and feature rich SDK for your preferred language.
+The 'Development resources for OpenStack clouds' page, found at http://developer.openstack.org/, provides recommendations for the most stable and feature rich SDK for your preferred language.

 SDKs for all other major languages can be found at: https://wiki.openstack.org/wiki/SDKs